savob/statopt-python/README.md

-# StatEye Simulation
+# StatOpt

-Statistical eye modelling tool, StatEye, ported to Python 3.
-Uses statistical methods to model various wireline effects to estimate the performance of different wireline link configurations, provides estimates for Bit Error Rates, Eye dimensions, as well as various plots relating to link performance.
+StatOpt is a statistical eye modelling and link optimization tool for wireline communications, originally developed in MATLAB, now ported to Python 3.
+Uses statistical methods to model various wireline effects to estimate the performance of different link configurations, provides estimates for Bit Error bates, eye dimensions, as well as various plots relating to link performance.

 By default, an equalized PAM-4 link has been created.
 This link is ready to simulate out of the box.
 Enjoy!